rpav/c2ffi/README.md

 [obtain from the repository](http://clang.llvm.org/get_started.html), [by download](http://llvm.org/releases/download.html).

-**You should probably build LLVM and Clang yourself.**  Many popular distributions (e.g., Debian and Ubuntu) have incomplete, out-of-date, or otherwise broken distributions of llvm/clang.
+You should be able to build c2ffi with out-of-the-box clang-3.7 on your dist.  **However**, see "Notes" below for some things to watch out for.

-`c2ffi` now uses cmake.
+`c2ffi` uses cmake.
 This is relatively easy to use.
 However, if you built `clang++` with special options (e.g., libc++, libc++abi, libcxxrt, etc), see *Notes* below.

 ```console